 Now postpartum, Jing, you need to get on Jing herbs.
 You need to start walking in the energy of the body that was lost or depleted during that childbearing year and pregnancy.
 Jing herbs are my favorite to do that.
 I also am a big fan of having little stints of using deer antler velvet postpartum to really lock that in.

-The other side I want to be getting women onto is Schizandra.
+The other side I want to be getting women onto is Schisandra.
 It is constitutionally toning the astringent nature of the body so we can regulate the fluids that we're holding and releasing and really focus on holding sexual fluids and toning the body and replenishing sexual fluids.
-Schizandra is a wonderful herb for that.
-Jing herbs and Schizandra is definitely on that postpartum protocol with the medicinal mushroom in there, like Reishi, nice general one, but feel free to get on the Mason's Mushrooms at the same time.
+Schisandra is a wonderful herb for that.
+Jing herbs and Schisandra is definitely on that postpartum protocol with the medicinal mushroom in there, like Reishi, nice general one, but feel free to get on the Mason's Mushrooms at the same time.
 All right, just going to quench.

 Children, when should you start introducing herbs?
 Now when you do start introducing herbs into children, they don't need much, but when they start showing an interest in eating food, when they start becoming a little bit more comfortable with eating food, at that point we feel comfortable with getting a little dab of powder and just popping that in the mouth.